OpenLiberty/liberty-tools-intellij/README.md

 ## Requirements

-Starting with the Liberty Tools for IntelliJ IDEA 0.0.8 release, IntelliJ IDEA version 2022.2 and Java 17 (bundled with IntelliJ IDEA version 2022.2+) are required.
+Starting with the [0.0.8 early release](https://github.com/OpenLiberty/liberty-tools-intellij/releases/tag/0.0.8), Java 17 (bundled with IntelliJ IDEA version 2022.2+) and a minimum version of IntelliJ IDEA version 2022.2 are required to run Liberty Tools for IntelliJ IDEA.
 Liberty Tools for IntelliJ IDEA is compatible with the Community Edition of IntelliJ IDEA.

 ## Contributing